linhdnguyen23/Archive/README.md

 ### 1. Working Application (45pts)

 Vlad-the-Compiler will build your application, and test it using an automated suite of tests.
-Your solution will recieve 10 points for each completed functional test, so long as you complete all tasks within the standard time window.
+Your solution will recieve 10 points for each completed functional test, so long as you complete all tasks within the standard time window and without crashing.

 If your solution doesn't build at all, you will receive 0 points in this category.